-The Bible does not tell us anything about people ageing or growing old in heaven.
+The Bible does not tell us anything about people’s age in heaven or if we will even grow old.
 Scientifically adults reach their physical peak from their late 20’s to early 30’s.
 So, some suggest that the redeemed will be around the age of 30 since this is the age that Jesus started His ministry on earth.
 Others say that the age will be 33 since this is the age of Jesus’ Resurrection.
 It is obvious that babies that died on earth will grow to adulthood in heaven and the old saints will be given youthful bodies.
 So, eventually everyone would reach the same age.

 The apostle John tells us, “Dear friends, now we are children of God, and what we will be has not yet been made known.
 But we know that when He appears, we shall be like Him, for we shall see Him as He is” (1 John 3:2).
 This refers to the fulfillment of God’s plan for fallen man—restoration to the divine image.
 Man was made in the image of God (Gen. 1:26), but sin ruined that likeness.
 It is God’s design to restore that resemblance by giving to man victory over sin and over every temptation (Rom.
 8:29; Col. 3:10).